keypup-io/cloudtasker/README.md

 ### Configuring a logger
 Cloudtasker uses `Rails.logger` if Rails is available and falls back on a plain ruby logger `Logger.new(STDOUT)` if not.

 It is also possible to configure your own logger.
-For example you can setup Cloudtasker with [semantic_logger](http://rocketjob.github.io/semantic_logger) by doing the following your initializer:
+For example you can setup Cloudtasker with [semantic_logger](http://rocketjob.github.io/semantic_logger) by doing the following in your initializer:
 ```ruby
 # config/initializers/cloudtasker.rb